cryptocode/zigfsm/README.md

 <img align="right" width="160" height="160" src="https://user-images.githubusercontent.com/34946442/152222895-9c8adb22-a22d-4bce-a513-3486ca28bdd5.png"> zig**fsm** is a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) library for Zig.

-This library supports Zig 0.12.x, 0.13, 0.14.x, and 0.15.1.

-Use the zigfsm main branch to compile with Zig master.
-Use the appropriate zig-*version* tag to target a specific Zig version.
+This library supports Zig 0.16 all the way down to Zig 0.12.x.
+Use the appropriate tag for older version.

 Tested on Linux, macOS, FreeBSD and Windows.